webfp/tor-browser-selenium/README.md

 # tor-browser-selenium

-Automate Tor Browser with Selenium.
+A Python library to automate Tor Browser with Selenium.
+Our implementation started as a fork of tor-browser-selenium by @isislovecruft.

 ## Requirements